How to Create Avengers Text Effect in Illustrator & Photoshop

 Step 35

-Press Ctrl and click on text layer to create new selection based on text shape.
-Make new layer and place it on top of main text.
+Press Ctrl and click on the text layer thumbnail to create a new selection based on the text shape.
+Make a new layer and place it on top of the main text.

-Activate Brush tool, set its Opacity to 10%.
-Paint some whites on middle of the text as like the light cast is from behind.
+Activate the Brush tool, set its Opacity to 10%.
+Paint some white in the middle of the text as if the light cast is from behind.

-Below, you can see the result before and after adding light cast.
+Below, you can see the result before and after adding the light cast.

 Step 36

-Make new layer again.
-Place it on top of text.
-Right click and choose Stroke.
+Make a new layer again.
+Place it on top of the text.
+Right-click the selection and choose Stroke.

 Select white color, Width: 1 px.